torakagemusha-sudo/nuitka-gui-tool/README.md

 ## Development Status

-This project is actively maintained.
-Contributions and bug reports are welcome!
+This project is somewhat maintained.
+As a solo developer overseeing approximately 50 ongoing projects, engagement, response times, and enthusiasm may vary significantly.

 ## License